-- Taxation regulations allow business losses to be offset against income in the current financial year.
+According to the tax regulations, business losses are allowed to be offset against the income in the current financial year.

-- Non-utilized losses can also be carried forward indefinitely and get offset when income is available.
-For a dormant company, loss offsetting is only allowed when the shareholders meet conditions of continuity.
+All non-utilised losses can be carried forward indefinitely and get offset whenever in need.
+This is an exception to dormant companies when loss offsetting is only allowed when the shareholders meet certain conditions of the continuity.

-A new company does not need to pay income tax before commencing trade.
-However, the requirements for taxation are:
+Every new company does not need to pay income tax before commencing their trades.

-- Tax estimations have to be submitted within 3 months of the first sale.
-This is done on Form CP 204 submitted to the Inland Revenue Board (LHDN)
+Tax estimations have to submitted within 3 months of the first sales and submitted to the Inland Revenue Board

-- All unpaid taxes have to be paid within 7 months of the financial year after correct calculation of the tax payable.
+All unpaid taxes to be paid within 7 months after correction of tax payable

 Who Can Submit Tax Returns?

-- Submitting tax returns on behalf of the company.
-The company has to sign on the returns
+Submitting tax returns on behalf of the company, with the company signing on the returns

-There are numerous benefits of engaging the services of a licensed tax agent in Malaysia:
+Some benefits of engaging a tax agent includes: